 In several ways, Force Awakens felt like the first chapter of The Lord of the Rings: The Fellowship of the Rings.
 It’s not like the fanbase won’t be breathlessly counting down to the next film, but the story isn’t hardly complete.

-For now, it’s time to sit back and watch a gloriously well done Star Wars on the big screen a few more dozen times.
+For now, it’s time to sit back and watch a well done Star Wars that has two more films to truly establish itself.

 Photo Credit: 2014 Lucasfilm/Walt Disney Pictures